Vladimir Konstantinov: International play

 During the final game of the 1987 World Junior Ice Hockey Championships between Canada and the Soviet Union, a bench-clearing brawl known as the Punch-up in Piestany took place.
-The fight is famous for officials having turned off the arena lights in a desperate attempt at ending the 20 minute melee.
+The fight is infamous for officials having turned off the arena lights in a desperate attempt at ending the 20 minute melee.
 During the fight Konstantinov leveled a head-butt that broke Greg Hawgood's nose.
 As a result of the brawl, both teams were disqualified from the tournament.

 Personal life

 Konstantinov lives in West Bloomfield, Michigan.
 His wife, Irina, now lives in Florida with their daughter, Anastasia Konstantinova.